2010 UCF Knights football team: Liberty Bowl

 Jeffrey Godfrey went 16-for-29 for 116 yards, and threw two interceptions.
 Latavius Murray rushed for 104 yards on 18 carries for a touchdown, earning him Liberty Bowl MVP honors.
 Nick Cattoi was 1-for-1 with a 22-yard field goal, and Reggie Weams and Josh Linam both had interceptions in the game, for 22-yards and 13-yards respectively.
 DE Bruce Miller recorded 1.5 sacks against the Bulldogs, his 36th career sack.
 Miller now ranks second in Florida history in sacks, and 5th all-time in the FBS.

 With the victory, the Knights set a then-school record with 11 wins, and earned their first win as a nationally ranked BCS squad, cementing the best season in school history up to that point.
 UCF also finished the year with more wins than any other FBS team in Florida, and was the only team in the state to be nationally ranked in both the BCS and the AP men's basketball poll.
-The UCF senior class ended their careers with 33 total victories, the most of any UCF senior class.
+The UCF senior class ended their careers with 33 total victories, the most of any UCF senior class up to that point.

 In addition, George O'Leary for the first time achieved an over .500 record at UCF.
 With the win, his record is 45–44 with the Knights, and he now sits only three shy of 100 career wins.
 The win gives him a career record of 4–5 against the Bulldogs.